310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 Ahaha.
 Sometimes I do wish I could be more like Chi~chan-senpai, though.
 But there’s just no way I could get along with anyone and everyone the same way he does.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori thinking2 %}
 I know, right… I mean, he doesn’t even mind connecting with people who don’t really fit in, like you and me…

 He’s basically kind to just about anyone, isn’t he…
 {% endbubble %}

-{% bubble Subaru %}
+{% bubble Subaru angry2 %}
 Whoa, you just grouped us together, didn’t you?
 Into the “zero friends” group!
 You little rascal\~!
 Don’t lump me with you\~!
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori worried %}
 Ehhh…?
 First you say you’re glad we share something, now you’re annoyed we do…?

-I don’t get it… What did you want, anyway…?
+I don’t get you… What did you want, anyway…?

 I doubt you have any interest in me… I know we’re in the same club, but we haven’t really ever talked to each other, have we…?
 {% endbubble %}